sagnikrivud/Open-Api-Turism-Web-Application/README.md

 - [Apache 2]()
 - [CodeIgniter 4.0]()
 - [Mysql]()
 - [intl](http://php.net/manual/en/intl.requirements.php)
 - [mbstring](http://php.net/manual/en/mbstring.installation.php)

-> **Warning**
-> The end of life date for PHP 7.4 was November 28, 2022.
-If you are
-> still using PHP 7.4, you should upgrade immediately.
-The end of life date
-> for PHP 8.0 will be November 26, 2023.

-Additionally, make sure that the following extensions are enabled in your PHP:

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL